liquity/ChickenBond/README.md

 The **permanent** bucket contains all protocol-owned LUSD.
 It is untouched by redemptions, and remains permanently owned by the protocol in normal mode.

-The **acquired** bucket contains all LUSD held by the protocol which may be redeemed by burning sLUSD.
+The **acquired** bucket contains all LUSD held by the protocol which may be redeemed by burning bLUSD.